 Comprehensive income consists of profit and other comprehensive income ("OCI").
-OCI comprises the change in fair value of the effective portion of the derivatives used as hedging items in a cash flow hedge and the change in fair value of any available for sale financial instruments.
+OCI comprises the change in fair value of the effective portion of the derivatives used as hedging items in a cash flow hedge and the change in fair value of any financial instruments carried at fair value through OCI.
 Amounts included in OCI are shown net of tax.
 Accumulated other comprehensive income is an equity category comprised of the cumulative amounts of OCI.

-The Trust had no "other comprehensive income or loss" transactions during the year ended December 31, 2017 (2016: \$nil) and no opening or closing balances for accumulated other comprehensive income or loss.
+The Trust had no "other comprehensive income or loss" transactions during the year ended December 31, 2018 (2017: \$nil) and no opening or closing balances for accumulated other comprehensive income or loss.